 An integrative, therapeutic model is designed to best suit the wellness needs of each individual client.
-A comprehensive variety of specialized techniques may be incorporated into any session, including Neuromuscular Therapy, Myofascial Release, Chinese Cupping, and Specific Injury Techniques.
-Clients may choose between Integrative Massage, which incorporates longer, fluid strokes for deeper relaxation, or Deep Tissue Massage, which targets specific areas for deeper, more technical work which would aid in alleviating chronic pain, regaining mobility and function, and/or rehabilitating from injury.
+A comprehensive variety of specialized techniques may be incorporated into any session, including neuromuscular therapy, myofascial release, acupressure, Chinese cupping, and craniosacral therapies.
+We offer integrative massage which incorporates therapeutic massage techniques with deep components of relaxation and deep tissue massage, which targets specific areas for deeper, more technical work to aid in alleviating chronic pain and regaining mobility and function.

 Thai yoga bodywork, or nuad boran, combines acupressure, stretching, massage, and assisted yoga techniques to relieve tension and enhance flexibility and range of motion.
 Clients can expect a series of stretches, performed fully clothed on a Thai yoga mat, that facilitate deep muscle compression, joint mobilization, enhanced blood circulation, improved body alignment, deeper breathing, and stimulation of internal organs.
 Thai massage also incorporates energy work, which dissolves blockages, deficiencies, and imbalances in the body to promote optimal health.